Space-filling curves of self-similar sets (III): Skeletons: Introduction

 }\end{example}

 This paper is organized as follows.
-In Section \ref{Sec:basic}, we give some notations and basic properties of the skeletons.
+In Section \ref{Sec:basic}, we give some notation and basic properties of skeletons.
 In Section \ref{sec:pair}, we introduce the bifurcation pair and give a criterion for the existence of skeletons.
-The finite type condition is discussed in Section \ref{Sec:finitetype} and Theorem \ref{Main:New} and \ref{Main:res} are proved there.
+The finite type condition is discussed in Section \ref{Sec:finitetype}.
 In the last section we give an algorithm for finding skeletons and we provide some examples.